yosh-401-advanced-javascript/seattle-javascript-401d31/slugbyte-react-prep/lectures/class-28/README.md

 * Create an App with one root component that manages all Application state
   * Pass the root component state and setState through props to all child components
   * All components can manage their own view state, but application should be stored in the root component
+* `react-router-dom` is the defacto frontend router for react web apps
+  * routes can have params like express
+  * route component get access to a `history` prop that enables users to programaticly controll the route